cgruver/okd4-single-node-cluster/docs/index.md

     systemctl enable named
     systemctl start named

-Finally, we need to configure the `snc-host` to use the new DNS server

-1. Edit /etc/sysconfig/network-scripts/ifcfg-br0 and change the DNS entry to reflect the IP address of the `snc-host`

-       STP="yes"
-       BRIDGING_OPTS="priority=32768"
-       TYPE="Bridge"
-       PROXY_METHOD="none"
-       BROWSER_ONLY="no"
-       BOOTPROTO="none"
-       IPADDR="10.11.11.10"
-       PREFIX="24"
-       GATEWAY="10.11.11.1"
-       DNS1="10.11.11.10"          # This line should now be the IP address of this host.
-       DEFROUTE="yes"
-       IPV4_FAILURE_FATAL="no"
-       IPV6INIT="no"
-       NAME="br0"
-       DEVICE="br0"
-       ONBOOT="yes"

-1. Restart networking and make sure everything is working properly:

-       systemctl restart network.service

 1. You can now test DNS resolution.
 Try some `ping` or `dig` commands.

        ping redhat.com